mogic-le/t3x-scheduler-status/README.rst

 returns the scheduler status:

 - Overview status field if everything is fine
-- How many tasks failed, are late and disabled
+- How many tasks failed, are late, disabled and running
 - Detailled information about each task